Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Experiments and Results

 We evaluate all models on ten commonly used public pathology benchmarks.
 Eight of those are patch-level tasks (BACH~\cite{aresta2019bach}, BRACS~\cite{brancati2022bracs}, BreakHis~\cite{spanhol2015dataset}, CRC 100k~\cite{Kather2018Dataset}, Gleason Grading~\cite{arvaniti2018automated}, MHIST~\cite{wei2021petri}, Patch Camelyon~\cite{veeling2018rotation}, and UniToPatho~\cite{barbano2021unitopatho}), and two are slide-level tasks (CAMELYON16~\cite{bejnordi2017diagnostic} and PANDA~\cite{bulten2022artificial}).
 The selected benchmarks cover a wide range of magnifications levels from 0.25 microns per pixel (mpp) to 3.5 mpp.
 For all public benchmarks we used the \textit{eva}~\cite{kaiko.ai2024eva} benchmark framework.
 This framework uses a single linear layer for patch classification tasks and an ABMIL~\cite{ilse2018attention} head for slide-level classification tasks to classify the CLS embedding of the respective model.
 To ensure a fair comparison of our models with the baseline and the teachers, we run the benchmarks for all models using \textit{eva}'s default configuration.
 We report the average of five runs of the multiclass classification accuracy for multiclass tasks and binary balanced accuracy for binary classification tasks.
 The results are shown in Table \ref{tab:benchmark}.

-Compared to its much larger teacher models, \modelname-B delivers competitive performance across the tested benchmark datasets.
-It exceeds the median accuracy of UNI2-h by 1.29 points, Virchow2 by 1.47 points, and H-optimus-1 by 7.29 points, despite requiring 86\%, 87\%, and 92\% fewer parameters, respectively.
-Furthermore, it surpasses its baseline, H0-mini, by 7.01 points in median accuracy, while additionally providing nested embeddings.
-With a four-fold reduction in parameters compared to \modelname-B, \modelname-S shows a 5.1-point drop in median accuracy; however, its performance still exceeds that of both H0-mini and H-optimus-1.
+Compared to its much larger teacher models, \modelname-B delivers competitive performance across the benchmark datasets.
+It exceeds the median accuracy of UNI2-h by 1.3 points, Virchow2 by 1.5 points, and H-optimus-1 by 7.3 points, despite requiring 86\%, 87\%, and 92\% fewer parameters, respectively.
+Furthermore, it surpasses the distilled models by 7.0 (H0-mini) and by 5.3 (GPFM) points in median accuracy, while additionally providing nested embeddings.
+With a four-fold reduction in parameters compared to \modelname-B, \modelname-S shows a 5.1-point drop in median accuracy.
+However, its median balanced accuracy still exceeds that of H0-mini, H-optimus-1, and GPFM.
+The advantage of \modelname{} over the top-performing teacher model UNI2-h, as well as H0-mini and GPFM baselines is statistically significant as determined using a one-sided Wilcoxon Signed-Rank Test~\cite{demvsar2006statistical} across all datasets with p-values of $p=0.042$, $p = 0.010$, and $p = 0.019$ respectively.
+Tests for teacher superiority over Pathryoshka-B yield consistently high $p$-values (UNI2-h: $0.967$, Virchow2: $0.935$, H-Optimus-1: $0.995$), confirming the teachers fail to significantly outperform our student.

-An ablation study of the random-cropping strategy introduced in Section \ref{sec:method} demonstrates its effectiveness: incorporating random cropping improves the average accuracy of Pathryoshka-B by 0.74 points and median by 0.22 across the public benchmarks.
-Detailed results appear in the Appendix~\cref{tab:augmentations_ablation}.
+An ablation study of the random-cropping strategy introduced in Section \ref{sec:method} demonstrates its effectiveness: incorporating random cropping improves the average accuracy of Pathryoshka-B by 0.8 points and median by 0.2 across the public benchmarks as shown in Table~\ref{tab:augmentations_ablation}.
+Another ablation of the number of teachers demonstrated that a single teacher variant inherited its teacher’s weaknesses and performed worse in median balanced accuracy than our multi-teacher distilled model (Supplementary Table S6).

 Table~\ref{tab:performance} compares parameter counts and inference efficiency of the evaluated models, reporting FLOPs and throughput (images per second) measured on a consumer-grade RTX 3090 GPU.
 Throughput is computed in FP16 precision with a batch size of 32, and we report the mean and standard deviation over 500 batches.
 Our best-performing model, Pathryoshka-B, uses 92\% fewer parameters and achieves roughly 11$\times$ higher throughput compared to its largest teacher, H-optimus-1.
-In whole slide image analysis, where thousands of image patches must be encoded for a single prediction, this efficiency translates into substantial reductions in total processing time.
+In whole slide image analysis, where thousands of image tiles must be encoded for a single prediction, this efficiency translates into substantial reductions in total processing time.